JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ```
 </div>

-Kotlin uses `demo_` prefix from the library name to make sure
+Kotlin uses the `demo_` prefix from the library name to make sure
 the symbols will not clash with other symbols in your C codebase.

 The definitions part shows how Kotlin primitive types map into C primitive types.
-We discussed the reverse mapping the [C TYPES TUTORIAL] tutorial,
+We discussed reverse mapping in the [C TYPES TUTORIAL] tutorial,
 which you may want to check out.

 The next part of the `demo_api.h` file contains definitions of types